apache/couchdb/share/doc/src/intro/tour.rst

 Imagine we're catering a big luncheon, but the client is very price-sensitive.
 To find the lowest prices, we're going to create our first view, which shows each fruit sorted by price.
-Click "hello-world" to return to the hello-world overview, and then from the "select view" menu choose "Temporary view…" to create a new view.
+Click "hello-world" to return to the hello-world overview, and then from the "View" select field choose "Temporary view…" to create a new view.